Breast Cancer Action Kingston

 BCAK is a local, volunteer-based organization dedicated to the education, support and empowerment of persons affected by breast cancer in Kingston and the South East Ontario Cancer Region.

-To provide support for patients, survivors and their families as they cope emotionally and physically with breast cancer.
+Support for patients, survivors and their families as they cope emotionally and physically with breast cancer.

-Breast Cancer Action Kingston (BCAK) is a local, survivor directed, volunteer led, charitable organization whose purpose is to develop programs to educate, counsel and support women and men living with breast cancer, as well as their families and the community at large.
+Breast Cancer Action Kingston (BCAK) is a local, survivor-directed, volunteer-led, charitable organization whose purpose is to develop programs to educate, counsel, and support women and men living with breast cancer, as well as their families and the community at large.

 The Board of Directors is made up of members of BCAK, in good standing, of whom not less than one third must be survivors of breast cancer.

-Business organizations throughout the year hold various fundraisers on our behalf such as golf tournaments, fund raising events [silent auctions], fashion shows as well as bake sales, car washes and dress down days.
+Business organizations throughout the year hold various fundraisers on our behalf such as golf tournaments, silent auctions, fashion shows, bake sales, car washes and dress down days.